pannujat/netapp-ansible-demo/ontap/README.md

 This demo includes plays for:
 * configuration with both roles and modules
-* * Uses NetApp 'Roles' for cluster and Storage VM configuration
+  * Uses NetApp 'Roles' for cluster and Storage VM configuration
-* SnapMirror replication - using modules
+* SnapMirror replication - using module(s) not roles
 * ansible-vault - password alternative

 **Key Elements:**